esa-tu-darmstadt/tapasco/GETTINGSTARTED.md

     Base directory for _Architectures_; will be searched for `architecture.description`s.

-There are some more directories in `$TPC_HOME`, but only TPC developers need to concern themselves with them.
+There are some more directories in `$TAPASCO_HOME`, but only TPC developers need to concern themselves with them.
 As a TPC user it is sufficient to understand the directory structure above.
 Each base path can be reconfigured in the _Configuration_, which is most useful for _Kernels_, e.g., to switch between